splanck/vc/README.md

 tests/run.sh         # builds vc, compiles unit tests and runs everything
 ```

-When all checks succeed the output ends with `All tests passed`.
+Both scripts exit with status 0 when all checks pass.
+The output ends with
+`All tests passed` on success.

 ## Documentation